clarkgrubb/home/README.rst

 Summary
 -------

 Dot files for Darwin, Linux, Cygwin, and MinGW.

 Notes on home directory organization.

 Installation
 ------------

+To install the dot files:

 ::